Building accessible places

 Australian legislation requires buildings to be accessible for people with a disability.

-The Australian Building Codes Board administers the National Construction Code (including the Building Code of Australia volume 1 and 2 and the Plumbing Code of Australia volume 3) which sets the design and structure standards of buildings in Australia.
+The Australian Building Codes Board (ABCB) administers the National Construction Code (NCC), including the Building Code of Australia volume 1 and 2 and the Plumbing Code of Australia volume 3, which sets the design and structure standards of buildings in Australia.
 The Building Code of Australia is used by architects, town planners, engineers and councils when designing buildings, streets, parks and all other public areas.

 People who work in the building industry have certain obligations under the Australian Building Codes Board and associated Australian building standards, including the Disability (Access to Premises-Buildings) Standards 2010.